The Royal City of Rabanastre

 Use the map to help you find the exit on the east side of town that leads to the Dalmasca Estersand and use the instructions below.
 Travel south back towards Migelo’s shop and turn right (westward) to enter the Southern Plaza.

-Travel east from the Southern Plaza and a short cutscene will take place with one of the Imperial Guards.
+Travel east from the fountain in the Southern Plaza and a short cutscene will take place with one of the Imperial Guards.
 Vaan will show the guard the Writ of Passage and the guards will allow him through.

 There is a Save Crystal at the exit which you should use to save your game before leaving Rabanastre.
 Head out past the guards when you are ready.
-Proceed to the next page of the guide (“Dalmasca Estersand”).
+Proceed to the next section of the guide.